 Students interested in completing the 600 school-based internship hours (NASP requirement) prior to completing a traditional internship in psychology may do so by completing an externship.
 Students often choose to complete an externship prior to completing the full-year internship so they can complete an internship in a non-school setting (e.g., hospital, mental health center, private practice).
 Externships typically are reserved for third, fourth, and fifth year doctoral students.
 The program has developed partnerships with several school districts close to Ball State and students can request to be matched with a school when the school psychology core conducts the graduate assistantship match each spring.
 Specifically, students can complete the 600 hour school-based requirement as part of a graduate assistantship.
 Students must work closely with the Director of Doctoral Internships and submit a plan for completing the 600 hour school-based internship.
 In addition, students must enroll in EDPS 791: Doctoral Internship in School Psychology for two consecutive semesters and attend weekly seminar classes.
 Students also must receive weekly one-on-one, face-to-face supervision by a licensed school psychologist or a licensed psychologist for a minimum of two hours per week.
 It is important to note that the externship does not meet the program’s requirement of a full-year internship and that students must complete a full-year professional internship prior to gradation.

 The BSU School Psychology Internship Consortium provides internship opportunities for students.
 The consortium is listed in the Council of Directors of School Psychology Programs Internship Directory and meets the same internship requirements as APPIC members.
-The program maintains complete control and oversight of the internship ensuring the quality of the internships.
+The program maintains complete control and oversight of the internship to ensure the quality of the internships.
 Each intern must have at least two licensed psychologists as supervisors, attend weekly group supervision, participate in weekly seminars, and complete at least 2000 hours of internship over no less than 12 months.
 In addition, each intern is required to receive no less than two hours of individual, face-to-face, supervision from a licensed psychologist each week and two hours of group supervision each week.
 There must be at least two interns participating in the consortium each year.
 Students are required to enroll in EDPS 792: Doctoral Internship in Professional Psychology (6 credit hours) as part of consortium.